Prairie Plants

 Wildlife Value: This creates pollen but not nectar limiting the pollinators to bees and flies (Butterflies and wasps want nectar.).

-Meskwaki Indians used it for heart ailments and as an aphrodisiac.
-Although the plant’s name has been changed five times, this was 1st described in 1768.
+Meskwaki Indians used the species for heart ailments and as an aphrodisiac.
+Although the plant’s name has been changed five times, the species was 1st described in 1768.
+Robinson, Rhodora, v.
+8 pp. 202-205 (1907).
+“Filipendulina, a New Binomial,” The flowers of this cultivar are darker than the species.
+Described by German botanist Andreas Voss (1857-1922).

 • Filipendula vulgaris syn.
 F. hexapetala Dropwort or Meadowsweet Z 3-9